michaelgrosner/tribeca/README.md

 1) Set up mongodb.
 If you do not have a mongodb instance already running: `docker run -p 27017:27017 --name tribeca-mongo -d mongo`.

 2) Copy the repository [Dockerfile](https://raw.githubusercontent.com/michaelgrosner/tribeca/master/Dockerfile) into a text editor.
-Change the environment variables to input your exchange connectivity information, account information, and mongoDB credentials.
+Change the environment variables to match your desired [configuration](https://github.com/michaelgrosner/tribeca#configuration).
+Input your exchange connectivity information, account information, and mongoDB credentials.

+3) Save the Dockerfile, preferably in a secure location and in an empty directory.
+Build the image from the Dockerfile `docker build -t tribeca .`

+4) Run the container `docker run -p 3000:3000 --link tribeca-mongo:mongo --name tribeca -d tribeca`.
+If you run `docker ps`, you should see tribeca and mongo containers running.

+### Manual Installation

+1) Ensure your target machine has node v0.12 or greater and mongoDB v3 or greater.
+Also, ensure Typescript 1.5, grunt, tsd, and, optionally, forever are installed (`npm install -g grunt-cli typescript tsd forever`).

+2) Clone the repository.

+3) In the cloned repository directory, `npm install` and then `tsd reinstall -s` to pull in all dependencies.

+4) Compile typescript to javascript via `grunt compile`.

+5) cd to the outputted JS files, in `tribeca/service`.

+6) Create a `tribeca.json` file based off the provided `sample-dev-tribeca.json` or `sample-prod-tribeca.json` files and save it in the current directory.
+Modify the config keys (see [configuration](https://github.com/michaelgrosner/tribeca#configuration) section) and point the instance towards the running mongoDB instance.

+7) Run `forever start main.js` to start the app.

+### Configuration

   * EXCHANGE